splunk/public-o11y-docs/apm/profiling/using-the-flamegraph.rst

 Accessing the flame graph
 ============================================

+You can access the flame graph for your instrumented application or service in the following places:

 To access the flame graph for your instrumented application or service in Splunk APM, select a service and then select the :guilabel:`AlwaysOn Profiling` section of the details panel.
-You can also select :guilabel:`AlwaysOn Profiling` from the APM landing page and then select a service in the service filter.

-.. note:: If the AlwaysOn Profiling section is not visible, see :ref:`profiling-troubleshooting`.

 .. image:: /_images/apm/profiling/profiling-from-apm.png
    :alt: Filtering the flame graph and table in AlwaysOn Profiling.

-.. - When viewing the details of a span in Splunk APM, select :guilabel:`View in AlwaysOn Profiler` to open the flame graph for a 10-minute window around the span duration.
+When viewing the details of a span in Splunk APM, select :guilabel:`View in AlwaysOn Profiler` to open the flame graph for a 10-minute window around the span duration.

    .. image:: /_images/apm/profiling/profiling-profile-available2.png
       :alt: Filtering the flame graph and table in AlwaysOn Profiling.

+You can also select :guilabel:`AlwaysOn Profiling` from the APM landing page and then select a service in the service filter.

+.. note:: If the AlwaysOn Profiling section is not visible, see :ref:`profiling-troubleshooting`.

 Get familiar with the flame graph
 ============================================